knightazura/ghost-sdk/Roadmap.md

+**PLEASE NOTE:**
-**PLEASE NOTE:** All dates mentioned here are estimates and are by no means definitive.
-Version numbers are also estimates, we may or may not increment at these points.
+* All dates mentioned here are estimates and are by no means definitive.
+* Version numbers are also estimates, we may or may not increment at these points.
+* This is still a work in progress in terms of features, some may be added, others may be removed or delayed

 ##[Version 0.2](https://github.com/TryGhost/Ghost/issues?milestone=1&state=open) - Developer access - Est 14th Jun